Skip to main content

 Biography

-His research has been recognized by several research awards, including Beale—Orachard-Hays Prize, INFORMS Optimization Society Young Researchers Prize, INFORMS Michael H. Rothkopf Junior Research Paper Prize (first place), INFORMS Revenue Management and Pricing Section Prize.
-Notably, the algorithms and software developed in his research have been utilized in leading technology companies and generated significant revenue impacts.
+His research has been recognized by several research awards, including COIN-OR Cup, the Beale—Orachard-Hays Prize, the INFORMS Optimization Society Young Researchers Prize, the INFORMS Michael H. Rothkopf Junior Research Paper Prize (first place), and the INFORMS Revenue Management and Pricing Section Prize.
+The algorithms and software developed through his research have had real-world impact, generating substantial revenue and advancing the state of practice in large-scale optimization.